fwalsh/fifo/README.md

 # 🌀 fifo – Items API with Go, Postgres, Docker & CircleCI

 **fifo** is a nickname for Fiona (me! 👋).

-Here it’s also the name of a simple **Items API** written in Go — a simple but complete reference app designed to showcase a modern CI/CD pipeline.
+In this case, it’s also the name of a simple **Items API** written in Go — a simple but complete reference app designed to showcase a modern CI/CD pipeline.

 The service exposes a couple of endpoints:
 - `GET /health` → Health check
 - `GET /items` → List stored items
 - `POST /items` → Add a new item (🍎, 🍐, 🍇, 🌀 … you get the idea!)

 Behind the scenes:
 - **Go** for the app logic
 - **Postgres** as the database
 - **Docker** for containerization
-- **CircleCI** to test, build, and publish images to AWS ECR using **OIDC** (no static creds 🚫🔑)
+- **CircleCI** to test, build, and publish images to AWS ECR using **OIDC** (no static creds)

 It’s both a **reference pipeline** and a fun way to show how everything maps together end-to-end.

 ---

 ## 🌀 Architecture